What is food rescue?

 What are the benefits of food rescue?
 Isn’t it just easier to compost leftover food?

 In addition to keeping food out of landfills — thereby mitigating the negative environmental effects that food waste has on our environment — food rescue addresses systemic problems like food insecurity and lack of access to healthy food.
-In Boston, one in five people is food insecure, meaning they do not always know where their next meal will come from.
+In MA, one in 11 people is food insecure, meaning they do not always know where their next meal will come from.
 Perishable products such as fresh fruits and vegetables are among the most wasted food products there are.
 By making use of this food, food rescue can help food insecure individuals gain access to the types of foods they might not ordinarily be able to afford.
 While composting is valuable, we believe that distributing fresh, healthy food has a greater human impact than composting, especially with the need being so great.

 Every weekday, Lovin’ Spoonfuls’ Food Rescue Coordinators set out in our fleet of refrigerated trucks to pick-up excess food from our vendors, and deliver it to local nonprofit partners across Eastern Massachusetts.
 Our beneficiary partners including homeless shelters, soup kitchens, after-school programs, veterans services and elder services.